nicfheorais/study-request-app-server/README.md

     DONE - server/db/

-    DONE - server/db/index.js   - [with the pool setup (and importing pg), and using the env variables via the db constants from config,js]
+    DONE - server/db/index.js   - [with the pool setup (and importing pg), and using the env variables, via the db constant(s)]

     DONE - server/db/scripts

-    DONE - server/db/scripts/dropBuddySearchTable.js
+    DONE - server/db/scripts/dropXYZTable.js
-    DONE - server/db/scripts/createBuddySearchTable.js
+    DONE - server/db/scripts/createXYZTable.js
-    DONE - server/db/scripts/populateBuddySearchTable.js
+    DONE - server/db/scripts/populateXYZTable.js
     *(Note: there will be a set of these for each table we need to set up)*

     DONE - server/models/

-    DONE - server/models/buddysearches.js    [for the SQL for 'getAllBuddySearches']
+    DONE - server/models/XYZ.js    [for the SQL for 'getAllXYZ etc']

     DONE - server/routes/
-           server/routes/buddysearches.js   [for the ROUTER for getAllBuddySearches, postBuddySearch etc]
+           server/routes/XYZ.js   [for the ROUTER for getAllXYZ, postXYZ etc]

 ```